 The following information was adapted from Focus on Early Childhood Mental Health, Take Care of Yourself!
 Updated March 2024.

 Every day, families are faced with challenges.
-We may be caring for a child full-time, without assistance or support from child care, family members or friends.
+We may be caring for a child full-time without assistance or support from childcare, family members, or friends.
 We may be juggling caring for our child while working full-time.
-We may feel as if we don’t have one minute to ourselves, may feel overwhelmed, tired, or frustrated.
+We may feel as if we don’t have one minute to ourselves and may feel overwhelmed, tired, or frustrated.
 All of these feelings are very normal!

-While we know some stress is a normal part of being human and is even healthy, we also know when families and caregivers experience a lot of stress, it has a negative impact on the children in their care.
+While we know some stress is a normal part of being human and even healthy, we also know that when families and caregivers experience a lot of stress, it hurts the children in their care.
 Parental and caregiver stress levels can cause immediate behavior problems as well as longer-term mental health issues, so taking care of ourselves and managing stress is very important.

 Symptoms of excessive stress may include: